ONSdigital/cell-key-perturbation/documentation/SML_UserDocs_CellKeyPerturbation_Py.md

 categorical (they can be numeric but categorical is more suitable for frequency tables).

-Ideally, the ptable used and the record keys attached to the microdata should use the same record key range, 0-255 or 0-4095.
+Record keys should already be attached to the data, and the range of record keys in the ptable should match that in the data, 0-255 or 0-4095.

 Cell Key Perturbation is consistent and repeatable, so the same cells are always perturbed in the same way.
+The record keys need to be unchanged, changing the record keys would create inconsistent results and provide much less protection.

 ### Worked Example (optional)